rhdtownsend/gyre/doc/sphinx/source/user-guide/faq.rst

 .. _faq-multicore:

 ...run GYRE on multiple cores?
-  GYRE takes advantage of multiple processors in a shared-memory (multicore) computer through its use of :wiki:`OpenMP <OpenMP>`.
-This functionality should be enabled by default, but you can nevertheless force it by setting the :envvar:`OMP` environment variable to `yes` prior to compulation.
+  GYRE can take advantage of multiple processors in a shared-memory (multicore) computer through its use of :wiki:`OpenMP <OpenMP>`.
+This functionality should be enabled by default, but you can nevertheless force it by setting the :envvar:`OMP` environment variable to `yes` prior to compilation.
 Then, set the :envvar:`OMP_NUM_THREADS` environment variable to the number of threads you want to use.

+.. _faq-cluster:

+...run GYRE on a cluster?
+  GYRE can take advantage of multiple nodes in a computer cluster through its use of :wiki:`MPI <Message Passing Interface>`.
+To enable this functionality, set the :envvar:`MPI` environment variable to `yes` prior to compilation.
+Note that you'll need to use a version of the `MESA Software Development Kit <mesa-sdk_>`__ built with MPI support for your cluster's specific networking technology (e.g., :wiki:`Infiniband <Infiniband>`); contact the GYRE team for more details.

 ...pronounce GYRE?
   With a soft 'g' rhyming with 'wire', like :download:`this <faq/gyre-spoken.mp3>`.